micaklus/Scoreboard/README.md

 - No team can play two matches at the same time: Teams already playing cannot start another match until the previous one is finished.
 - (Threading) Handle a large number of matches without issues: The scoreboard supports up to 1000 matches for stress testing.

+### **Input validation**

+- Reasons provided for lowering scores must not exceed 100 characters.
+- Scores must be non-negative and cannot exceed a value of 2000.
+- Team names must have a maximum length of 50 characters.

 ## Usage

 Is described in documentation folder